coliasgroup/microkit_sdf_gen/scripts/README.md

-# Useful scripts for developing/maintaning
+# Useful scripts for development and maintenance

 ## release.sh